danieldelarivam/danieldelarivam.github.io/content/authors/admin/_index.md

 ## About Me

 Daniel de la Riva Massaad am a Ph.D. student in Mathematics currently studying at UBC.
 His research focuses on Noise Sensitivity and Percolation Theory.
 He is also interested in Data Science and Quantitative Analysis.
+Hi :)